-So we’re launching a campaign in his honor to get orbisculate into the dictionary.
+So we’ve launched a campaign in his honor to get orbisculate into the dictionary.
 It’s not the standard tribute for a loved one, but he was an unconventional person, so it seems fitting to honor him in this unconventional way.
 (Plus, we’d like to get our $5 back.)

-We also want to help others dealing with loss at this especially hard time, so our campaign will raise money for Carson’s Village, an amazing charity that provides assistance in the immediate aftermath of a death in the family.
+We also want to help others dealing with loss at this especially hard time, so our campaign raises money for Carson’s Village, an amazing charity that provides assistance in the immediate aftermath of a death in the family.

 Please help us spread the word!